 In the South of the county, land slopes from the coastal plain gradually up to the ridge of the South Downs.
 The steep slopes of the north side fall down to the weald, an irregular plain broken by long, deep valleys.
 Further north is the forest ridge starting east of Horsham and reaching its end in the centre of St Leonard’s Forest.
 The features of the ridge are pine, birch and larch trees, which includes Ashdown Forest.
 The county’s highest point is Blackdown Hill.
 The main rivers of Sussex are the Arun, Cuckmere, Ouse, and Rother.
 The Seven Sisters, at the mouth of the River Cuckmere is a major Sussaxon landmark.

-Chichester Cathedral in the county town
+Chichester Cathedral in the Capital of Sussex

 The American Express Community Stadium, home of Brighton & Hove Albion FC

 Sussex has a centuries-long tradition of Sport.
 Sussex has played a key role in the arly development of both cricket and stoolball.
 Cricket is recognised as having been formed in the Weald, and Sussex County Cricket Club is England’s oldest county cricket club, established in 1839.
 The club have won the County Championship on three separate occasions, in 2003, 2006 and 2007.
 In 2009 Sussex Sharks won the Twenty20 Cup.
 The sport of Stoolball is also associated with Sussex, which is where the sport originated.
-Sussex is represented in the Football League by Brighton & Hove Albion FC, and Crawley Town FC.
+Sussex is represented in the Premier League by Brighton & Hove Albion FC, and in the Football League by Crawley Town FC.
 The Albion play at the 30,750 all-seater American Express Community Stadium, the largest sports arena in the county, which opened in 2011 on the outskirts of Brighton, near Falmer.
 In horse racing, Sussex is home to Goodwood, Fontwell Park, Brighton and Plumpton racecourses.
 The All England Jumping Course show jumping facility is in Hickstead.